MT Vector: Judgment

 Vector Shipping was found liable for the crash, while the chartering company, Caltex, was absolved of responsibility.
-In a judgement on 24 July 2008, The Supreme Court of the Philippines absolved Caltex Philippines (now Chevron) from any liability in the collision between Doña Paz and Vector.
+In a judgement on July 24, 2008, The Supreme Court of the Philippines absolved Caltex Philippines (now Chevron) from any liability in the collision between Doña Paz and Vector.
 The decision affirmed the Court of Appeals' ruling against Vector Shipping and its owner Francisco Soriano.
 Vector was ordered to reimburse and indemnify Sulpicio Lines Php 800,000.00.
-This was the total amount due to the Macasa family whose kin were among the passengers of MV Doña Paz.
+This was the total amount due to the Macasa family whose kin were among the passengers of Doña Paz.
 The Court ruled that "MT Vector was unseaworthy at the time of the accident and that its negligence was the cause of the collision that led to the sinking of the Sulpicio vessel."

 A former captain told investigators that the rudder was defective and that it took two men to steer the wheel.
 An inquiry also found that members of the crew of Vector were underqualified and that the vessel's licence had expired.

 Wreck

-The wreck of Vector was found by RV Petrel on December 19, 2019.
-She lies upright at a depth of 500 meters.
-Doña Paz was found lying 2,200 meters away in the same state.
+The wreck of Vector was found by on December 19, 2019.
+She lies upright at a depth of 500 m.
+Doña Paz was found lying 2,200 m away in the same state.
 Both wrecks are in good condition.